ali0003433/features-predicting-friday/README.md

 #### -- Project Status: Active

 ## Project Intro
-The purpose of this project is to...
+The goal of this project is to classify Mashable's news articles into whether they are published on Friday or Not Friday based on over fifty features.

 ### Technologies/Libraries